-The ISO 9001 quality standard has a number of document requirements and specifically calls out 7.5.3 Control of Documented information.
+The ISO 9001 2015 standard has a number of document requirements and specifically calls out 7.5.3 Control of Documented information.
 To understand what documents or a records are required (the new standard does not make a distinction) first let’s clarify what are documents and records.

 What is Documented Information?